L-Matheson/First-Racing-Game/README.md

 Once this project is complete, it is looked to be expanded on as a personal project to be a full game

+Here is a current demo of the game.
+It contains a red car and a blue car.
+The blue car is the AI model, following four nodes located at each corner of the track.
+The red car is a user player, which is me in this case.

 https://github.com/user-attachments/assets/2a5683f4-8254-4a3e-b8f6-be23937a82b1